nicholas-stratfin/strata-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Learn foundational business knowledge about the companies you own
     text: >
-      A Netlify Create website is a git repo that you own.
+      A StrataFinance Create website is a git repo that you own.
 Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.
     actions: